gemstation/gemforge-docs/commands/build.md

 The following files will be generated:

-* `DiamondProxy.sol` - the core Solidity contract which delegates to all of your facets.
+* `DiamondProxy.sol` - the core diamond proxy contract which delegates to all of your facets.
 The constructor sets up the [core library facets](https://github.com/mudgen/diamond-2-hardhat/tree/main/contracts/facets), as well as a basic [ERC165](https://eips.ethereum.org/EIPS/eip-165) implementation.
-* `IDiamondProxy.sol` - the Solidity interface using which Dapps can execute facet methods on the on-chain contract.
+* `IDiamondProxy.sol` - the diamond proxy interface using which Dapps can execute facet methods on the on-chain contract.
-* `LibDiamondHelper.sol` - a Solidity library for use within Foundry tests for deploying the Diamond and its facets.
+* `LibDiamondHelper.sol` - a library for use within Foundry tests for deploying the Diamond and its facets.
 * `facets.json` - a list of all facets and their exported methods - used by the [deploy](deploy.md) command.

 !!!